lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 ## CFA Workflow

 Below is a screenshot of a CFA workflow.
-The original document is located in the [Github site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the ReCentering Psych Stats:  Psychometrics OER.
+The original document is in the [GitHub site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the ReCentering Psych Stats:  Psychometrics OER.

 ![Image of a workflow for specifying and evaluating a confirmatory factor analytic model](images/CFA1st/CFA_workflow.png)